PURPOSE OF THIS POLICY

 - All persons involved in biologically hazardous and potentially biologically hazardous activity share biosafety responsibility and must follow specified procedures, take appropriate training, act responsibly, and report incidents and hazardous circumstances.
 They should also keep the supervisor informed of any personal condition such as an illness, use of medication, pregnancy, or reduced immunity which could make the work more hazardous to themselves or others.

-- The Biological Safety Officer (BSO) is appointed by the University and resides within the Office of the Vice President for Research.
-The BSO is responsible for:
+- The Biological Safety Director and the Biosafety Officers (BSOs) are appointed by the University and resides within the Office of the Vice President for Research.
+The BSOs are responsible for:

 - Advising the IBC members, faculty and staff concerning biologically hazardous materials and their control